Lawrence vs. Texas Supreme

 As I reported from last years meeting with First Amendment Lawyers, private

-- Reed Lee, with Chicago law firm of J.D.
-Obenberger and Lawrence vs. Texas: the
+Texas - Reed Lee, with Chicago law firm of J.D.
+Obenberger and Lawrence vs.

-Supreme Court and Our Right to Have Sex -Jim Turner, Attorney Swankin and Turner
+Texas: the Supreme Court and Our Right to Have Sex -Jim Turner, Attorney Swankin

-challenges by Bush appointed Federal Appellate judges and worst of all any
+by Bush appointed Federal Appellate judges and worst of all any change in

-change in the Supreme Court.
-The Supreme Court framed the Lawrence case, quite
+the Supreme Court.
+The Supreme Court framed the Lawrence case, quite broadly,

-broadly, as asking "whether the petitioners were free as adults to engage in the
+as asking "whether the petitioners were free as adults to engage in the private

-private conduct in the exercise of their liberty under the Due Process Clause of
+conduct in the exercise of their liberty under the Due Process Clause of the

 The Lawrence court concluded that the constitution protects the right of adult